-ESTABLISHED 1886.
-D. T. WILLIAMSON, Practical Watch Maker, Jeweler, and Engraver, ross Street, near High, .
-Chestertown, Maryland -A LINE OF- Kept constantly on hand at Lowest Prices, With Reliable Goods and Skillful Workmanship we solicit a share of the public patronage.
-89 REPAIRING and ENGRAVING 63 accurately executed at short notice.
-We make a specialty of American Watches at low prices.
-Our stem-wind and set Watch at \$4.00 is pos-itively the best low-priced watch in Ladies' and Gentlemen's sizes.
+D. T. WILLIAMSON, Practical Watch Maker, Jeweler, and oss Street, near High, .
+Chestertown, Maryland of making through shipments of freight to all points -A LINE OF-Kept constantly on hand at Lowest Prices, With Reliable Goods and Skillful Workmanship we solicit a share of the public patronage.
+19 REPAIRING and ENGRAVING TO accurately executed at short notice.

+prices.
+Our stem-wind and set Watch at \$4.00 is pos-itively the best low-priced watch in Ladies' and lentlemen's sizes.
 March 23, 1889-y.
 CHARLES KESMODEL.
-DIAMONDS -- WATCHES -- JEWELRY -SILVERWARE.--- Hair.
-A FINE ASSORTMENT OF , Fine Watch Repairing 119 N. Eutaw St., Baltimore, Maryland.
+DIAMONDS -- WATCHES -- JEWELRY -SILVERWARE.
+A FINE ASSORTMENT OF ARTISTIC CLOCKS and BRONZES Fine Watch Repairing !